Want to advertise on this website? Click to create your advert now

 The British Army consists of the General Staff and the deployable Field Army and the Regional Forces that support them, as well as Joint elements that work with the Royal Navy and Royal Air Force.

 Information about careers in the Army.
+A very good overview for the uninitiated.

 Lots of information on joining the British Army, with links to the Army Jobs WEbsite and how to rejoin.